How to use the command 'sqlite-utils' (with examples)

 sqlite-utils tables path/to/database.db

-• tables: This is the subcommand to list all the tables in a database.
+• tables: This command is used specifically to list all tables that exist within a given database.

 Code: